Nikitas Theodoropoulos

 me.png

-I like to do research on machine learning, NLP, and cognitive science.
+I like to do research in machine learning, NLP, and cognitive science.

 You can email me at nikitastheodorop@gmail.com